Caitlyn Jenner To Pose Nude For ‘Sports Illustrated’ Wearing Only ‘An American Flag And Her Olympic Medal’

 “She’s excited about that.,” the source said.

-Jenner had previously said that the medal had been tucked away in a drawer, the source of some very conflicted emotions.
+Jenner had previously said that the medal had been tucked away in a drawer, as it was the source of some very conflicted emotions.
 As Sports Illustrated reported, Jenner put away the medal because it was too sharp a reminder of the conflicted feelings she felt while living as a man, even though the accomplishment itself was a source of great pride.

 The Us Weekly report added that Jenner has been open about what it was like raising children in the shadow of her fame and accomplishments.
 In a 2015 blog post, Caitlyn Jenner said that she “never wanted my kids to feel like they had to have a gold medal in order to be considered a success.”